Sunday, May 25, 2025

 Pasir Ris 8: Redefining Integrated Living in Singapore’s Eastern Gateway

-By Choo Meng Foo with Hamamoto Satoshi
+Written by Choo Meng Foo with Hamamoto Satoshi

 In the evolving narrative of Singapore’s urban transformation, Pasir Ris 8 stands out as a flagship integrated development—a model for how transit-oriented design, biophilic architecture, and community-focused planning can converge to deliver a new standard for suburban living.
 Located in the heart of Pasir Ris, directly above Pasir Ris Mall and MRT station, this project is a tangible expression of Singapore’s efforts to decentralize its urban core and create self-sufficient regional centres [1].